Luligu/matterbridge/README-EDGE.md

 # Matterbridge edge

-Matterbridge edge is the version of matterbridge running with matter.js new api.
+Matterbridge Edge is the version of Matterbridge running with the new Matter.js API.

-The conversion of matterbridge from the old api to new api is now finished with the conversion of the whole old storage to the new api storage format.
+The migration of Matterbridge from the old API to the new API is now complete, including the conversion of the entire old storage format to the new API storage format.

 ## Storage conversion

-Starting from version 1.6.8, the conversion is automatic and is triggered each time you shutdown, resrtart or update matterbridge using the frontend.
+Starting from version 1.6.8, the conversion process is automatic and is triggered each time you shut down, restart, or update Matterbridge using the frontend.

-A message is displayed informing that the conversion has been completed.
+A message is displayed to inform you when the conversion is complete.

-The first time you run matterbridge in edge mode, the conversion will not be triggered anymore.
+Once you run Matterbridge in Edge mode for the first time, the conversion will no longer be triggered.

+The conversion only creates a new storage file in the new format.
+It does not modify the old storage in any way, so there is no risk in trying Edge mode now before its official release.

 ## When it will be released

-Matterbridge in edge mode will be released as 2.0.0 since it is a major update.
+Matterbridge Edge will be officially released as version 2.0.0, as it represents a major update.

 ## How to run matterbridge in edge mode

-To start matterbridge in edge mode, before it is offcially released, you have to add the -edge parameter to the command line or docker command.
+To start Matterbridge in Edge mode before its official release, you need to add the -edge parameter to the command line or Docker command.

 ### When you run matterbridge from a terminal